piotrbakker/eventful/README.md

 * Use title case capitalization i.e., capitalize the first letter of each significant word in the event title.
 * List pariticipants in alphabetical order.
-* Avoid using special characters to simplify editing on the go.
+* Avoid using special characters to simplify editing on the go (but ampersands are allowed).
 * Avoid using abbreviations, acronyms, or technical jargon unless they are widely understood.

 ## Examples